 These CSA Parental Agreements, where a public agency other than the LDSS provides case management services, are subject to Final Interagency Guidelines established by the State Executive Council (SEC) of CSA.
 The LDSS never uses these agreements.
-(See the CSA Policy Manual, Appendix D.)
+(See the CSA User Guide, 5.3.3.1.)

 The CSA guidelines specify the criteria for FAPT, or an approved multidisciplinary team, to use in determining when a child meets the statutory definition of a "child in need of services" and is eligible for foster care services, consistent with CPMT policies.
-(See the CSA Policy Manual, Appendix D.)
+(See the CSA User Guide, 5.3.3.1.)

 A CSA Parental Agreement delineates the responsibilities of both the parent(s) or custodians and the local case management agency, which cannot be the LDSS, in the provision of services.
-For the CSA Parental Agreement form, go to the CSA Policy Manual, Appendix D.
+For the CSA Parental Agreement form, go to the CSA User Guide, 5.3.2.2.

-The CSA interagency guidelines, checklist, FAQs, tools and additional information is available in the CSA Policy Manual, Appendix D for the Virginia Department of Social Services (VDSS).
+The CSA interagency guidelines, checklist, FAQs, tools and additional information is available in the CSA User Guide.